 Some of the things to do and places to visit in Idaho that I share below, really helped lead our family to settle down in this beautiful and adventure-packed state.
 You read that right.
 After living in Minnesota and then traveling full-time in an RV for over 2 years to 43 states, our family picked Idaho as the state to settle down in and raise our kids.

 Why?
-One of the BIG reasons is because of all of the incredible things to do such as skiing in the winter, hiking in the spring, whitewater rafting in the summer, and visiting some incredible hot springs near Boise in the fall.
+One of the BIG reasons we decided Idaho is one of the best places to live is because of all of the incredible things to do such as skiing in the winter, hiking in the spring, whitewater rafting in the summer, and visiting some incredible hot springs near Boise in the fall.

 So keep reading if you are wondering what to do in Idaho.
 There are many things that might surprise you.
 Whether you’re looking for romantic getaways in Idaho or family-friendly Idaho vacation spots, you won’t be disappointed!